microsoft/pxt-filesystem/README.md

 ### ~ hint

-BETA - This package is still under development and subject to changes.
+DEPRECATED - This package is no longer maintained or supported.

 ### ~